GingerKiwi/GingerKiwi/README.md

 **Interesting Facts:**

-- 🏕️ I lived in a tipi in the Rocky Mountains for 3 months
 - 🇫🇷 I've been doing Duolingo French daily since January 2022
 - 🇳🇿 I'm a dual New Zealand (Kiwi) and 🇨🇦 Canadian citizen
 - 🐑 My elementary school was right next to a sheep farm (in Wellington, New Zealand)
+- 🏕️ I lived in a tipi in the Rocky Mountains for 3 months
-- 🤓 I seem to collect random interesting facts about all sorts of things
+- 🤓 I seem to collect random interesting facts about all sorts of things.
+Ask me for one!

 **📫 How to reach me**